Descriptive statistics exercises#

 E1.21#

-We’re interested in the age variable and the time variable in the players dataset.
+in the relationship between the age variable and the time variable in the players dataset.

-a) Draw a scatter plot of the time versus age
+a) Draw a scatter plot of time versus age.

 players = pd.read_csv("datasets/players.csv")